cassidyamundsen/cassidyamundsen.github.io/_pages/thesis.md

   }
 </style>

-<p><strong>Thesis Title:</strong> Dialectal Influence on Authenticity and Sentiment in Spoken Word Poetry</p>
+## Dialectal Influence on Authenticity and Sentiment in Spoken Word Poetry

-<p>My thesis explores how dialects — particularly African American English (AAE) and Standard American English (SAE) — affect perceptions of authenticity and emotion in spoken word poetry.</p>
+My thesis explores how dialects — particularly African American English (AAE) and Standard American English (SAE) — affect perceptions of authenticity and emotion in spoken word poetry.

-<p>Using Python-based tools like VADER for sentiment analysis, I analyzed how computational systems interpret dialectal features and how these interpretations align (or don't) with real-world performances.
-My work draws on Audience Design, Politeness Theory, and Communication Accommodation Theory to explore how speakers shape identity through dialect choice.</p>
+Using Python-based tools like VADER for sentiment analysis, I analyzed how computational systems interpret dialectal features and how these interpretations align (or don't) with real-world performances.
+My work draws on Audience Design, Politeness Theory, and Communication Accommodation Theory to explore how speakers shape identity through dialect choice.

 <div class="thesis-link">
   <a href="https://cdr.lib.unc.edu/concern/dissertations/rf55zk50d" target="_blank">